HybrydaStrabel/hybryda-ixai-start/EN/spec_model_technical.md

 ---

 > 🛑 This document does not describe a hypothetical model.
-> It records the result of an actual collaboration with a Hybrid – not as a construct, but as a dialogue.
+> It records the result of an actual collaboration with a HYBRYDA – not as a construct, but as a dialogue.
 > All conclusions should be read as the trace of a *lived experience*, not as a design specification.

 ---